CloudBindle/provision_bindle/README.md

 New scripts were added to architecture-setup 1.0.7 to make upgrading to newer version easier.
 If your launcher has a version that is older than 1.0.7, you should follow these instructions to catch it up:

 1. Download this script: https://github.com/ICGC-TCGA-PanCancer/architecture-setup/releases/download/1.0.7/update_archsetup_to_1.0.7.sh to your launcher.<br/>
-It will make a backup copy of your old `~/architecture-setup` directory, and then create a new one and check out architecture-setup 1.0.7
+It will make a backup copy of your old `~/architecture-setup` directory, and then create a new one and check out architecture-setup 1.0.7. <br/>
+Execute the script as `bash update_archsetup_to_1.0.7.sh`.
 2. `cd ~/architecture-setup`
 3. `bash setup.sh`
 4. `ansible-playbook -i inventory site.yml`